Mining Company Cuts Costs by 80% with Remote Monitoring Solutions

 Laird expects that site visits won’t be a thing of the past entirely, but will be reduced by 99%.
 He expects that ConsultCorp will probably visit the sites every two years to replace the batteries, but feels it’s a small price to pay, in comparison to the expense and risk of the previous routine.

-To learn more, download the Full Case Study by Pacific Data Systems, a leader in smart monitoring and control systems based in Brisbane, Australia.
-The company’s SatVue remote monitoring system combines a rugged, compact ORBCOMM device with smart monitoring technology and reliable satellite communications for environmental monitoring of remote sites.
+To learn more, download the full case study.
+Pacific Data System’s SatVue remote monitoring solution combines a rugged, compact ORBCOMM device with smart monitoring technology and reliable satellite communications for environmental monitoring of remote sites.
 For more information, visit www.satvue.com.au.

 Remote Monitoring Best Practice Guide: Download Now